javierbrea/eslint-plugin-boundaries/packages/website/docs/classification/classification.md

 The three layers are independent, so the right one depends on the question you are asking.

 :::tip
 You rarely use a single layer in isolation.
-A typical rule combines them: *components may import test files only from helpers*, for example, mixes the element layer with the file layer.
+A typical policy combines them: *components may import test files only from helpers*, for example, mixes the element layer with the file layer.
 :::

 | You want to… | Use | Configured with |